Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels: Achievable Rates Using Subcodes

-We now present our characterization of $(1,\infty)$-RLL subcodes of the code RM$(m,r)$: \begin{proposition} For any Eval$(f)\in \text{RM}(m,r)$, it holds that Eval$(f)\in S_{(1,\infty)}$ if and only if the following two conditions (C1) and (C2) are simultaneously satisfied:
+We now present our characterization of $(1,\infty)$-RLL subcodes of the code RM$(m,r)$: \begin{proposition} For any Eval$(f)\in \text{RM}(m,r)$, we have that Eval$(f)\in S_{(1,\infty)}$ if and only if the following two conditions (C1) and (C2) are simultaneously satisfied: